herowio/herow-sdk-backend/README.md

 #### Identity key

-This key allows to match an SDK instance to a `client`.
+The sdk:<key> allows to match an SDK instance to a `client`.
 You can create any client as needed. **You should create a dedicated key for SDK Android and SDK iOS by client and by version**.
 By this way, you could "stop" easily a specific sdk for a given client.

 This part ensure that an untrusted SDK can not interact with your backend.